 People will try to label you (pretty, shy, stupid, smart, popular – just to name a few).
 They will decide that you’re only good at or good for certain things.
 People will make judgments on a part of your life or personality that they think they know.

 But you know better because you know the whole picture.

 You aren’t some one-dimensional trick pony.
 You’re a multifaceted diamond that yes comes with flaws, rough edges, and its own type of exquisite beauty.

-By all means if you trust someone listen to their feedback.
+By all means, if you trust someone you should listen to their feedback.
 Taking on feedback and working towards improving is all part of the growing process.
 But be discerning with what you believe.
 People often have their own agenda when it comes to feedback and their opinion.

-Don’t let labels define you – you are worth so much more than that, you are so much more than that.
+Don’t let labels define you – you are worth so much more than that, you are so much more than a label.